openshift-kni/cnf-features-deploy/ztp/gitops-subscriptions/argocd/Upgrade.md

 The Gitops ZTP infrastructure can be upgraded independently from the underlying cluster, ACM, and Openshift version running on the spoke clusters.
 This procedure guides the upgrade process to avoid impact on the spoke clusters, however any changes to the content or settings of policies, including adding recommended content will result in changes that must be rolled out and reconciled to the spokes.

 At a high level the strategy for upgrading the GitOps ZTP infrastructure is:
+1. Label all existing clusters with the 'ztp-done' label
 1. Stop the ArgoCD applications
 1. Install the new tooling
 1. Update required content and optional changes in the GIT repository